IkigaiLabsETH/opensearch-ai/README.md

-## IT IS TIME TO GO LIVE THE LIFE TBH.

 **Why is ikigAI Labs Building a Fine-Tuned LLM?**

 Simple: because it can do the things that don’t scale for humans.